equinor/flownet/docs/configuration_file.rst

 * Fault multipliers
 * Saturation endpoints, relative permeability endpoints and Corey exponents
 * Datum pressures and contacts

+In addition there are a few optional parameters that may be included:
+* Rock compressibility
 * Aquifer size (relative to the bulk volume in the model)